brunobulgaron/brunobulgaron/README.md

 - 🔭 I’m currently working on projects to increase my portfolio
 - 🌱 I’m currently learning Microservices Architeture, JAMStack
-- 🤔 I’m looking for help with finding a job 😅
 - 💬 Ask me about my projects, my goals, anything
 - 📫 How to reach me: brunohbulgaron@gmail.com
 - ⚡ Fun fact: I'm also a keyboardist! 🎹🤘🏻